Updated: 31 May 2023 & medically reviewed by Hailey Shafir

 What factors into the cost of addiction treatment?

-There are several factors that can either increase or decrease the cost of addiction treatment.
+Several factors can either increase or decrease the cost of addiction treatment.

 Some of the main factors impacting the cost of addiction treatment are: